oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 .. admonition:: Tip

-    If, for some reason, you are unable to use CLI, instead skip to the ``Create, Run Data Flow Application Using ADS Python SDK`` section below.
+    If, for some reason, you are unable to use CLI, instead skip to the ``Create, Run DataFlow Application Using ADS Python SDK`` section below.

 Sometimes your code is too complex to run in a single cell, and it's better run as a notebook or file.
 In that case, use the ADS Opctl CLI.